 - Experience in software development projects is a plus.

-The successful candidate is able to quickly get into new research areas and will be responsible for actively engaging in novel research questions, publishing and communicating research results, advising junior students, assisting in research grants, implementation of research results in formal methods tools, and demonstrating their applicability in cyber-physical systems applications.
+The successful candidate is able to quickly get into new research areas and will be responsible for actively engaging in novel research questions, publishing and communicating research results, advising junior students, implementation of research results in formal methods or theorem proving tools, demonstrating their applicability in cyber-physical systems applications.

-Faculty / Division: Alexander von Humboldt Professor on Logic of Autonomous Dynamical Systems
+Faculty / Division: Alexander von Humboldt Professor group on Logic of Autonomous Dynamical Systems, KIT Department of Informatics

 Starting Date: Immediately

-Application Material: Usual material as PDF, including letter, CV with references, statement of purpose, publications, academic transcripts, etc.
+Application Material: Usual material as a single PDF, including letter, curriculum vitae with references, statement of purpose (a concise two-page essay describing your primary research interests and experience), publications, academic transcripts, etc.